 New student orientation helps assist new students in making a successful transition to the academic and cultural environment of Calvin.
 Orientation Interns play an integral role in this process by: planning and executing Passport and Quest orientation programs; recruiting, selecting, training and leading a staff of orientation leaders; supporting Calvin's mission in day-to-day contact with new students and their parents; and participating in appropriate evaluation of Calvin's orientation programs.

-There are eight Orientation Interns who will work with the Campus Involvement and Leadership Office staff to administer the orientation programs.
+There are seven Orientation Interns who will work with the Campus Involvement and Leadership Office staff to administer the orientation programs.

 - Who can apply?